 Please note your travel insurer will not be able to rearrange or purchase new flights for you, or arrange alternative transport etc. All claims will be paid upon return to the UK, and upon completion of a claim form with the necessary supporting documentation.

-For more information, please visit our Platinum Page.
+For more information, please visit our Advice Page.